build-trust/ockam/README.md

 The code in this repository is licensed under the terms of the [Apache License 2.0](LICENSE).

+## Sponsorship Matching Program

+Ockam sponsors open source builders who are making it possible for software to be more private and secure-by-design.
+This includes builders of tools and libraries that Ockam depends on.
+Under our matching program, if you sponsor the Ockam Open Source project, we will match your contribution and pass it along to other open source developers.
+For example: If you sponsor Ockam for $10 a month, we will match your $10, and will send $20 back out into the community.
+Learn more about our [sponsorship matching program](https://github.com/sponsors/build-trust) [👉](https://github.com/sponsors/build-trust)

 ## Learn more about Ockam

 - [ockam.io](https://www.ockam.io/)